 Definition of the Evaluation Methodology

-In this section we define the building block of the evaluation methodology that will be described in details in the next sections.
+In this section we define the building block of the evaluation methodology that will be described in detail in the next sections.

 In particular, we take into account concepts like system readiness, users familiarization, and training requirements.
 These building blocks will be used in the following to build the final balance scorecard to get the final AERAS platform evaluation score.